gustavoapolinario/tfeks/README.md

 # Caution

-The .gitignore file are not ignoring the .tfvars and is ignoring the backend.tf if you fork the repository make sure to uncomment the .tfvars and comment the backend.tf
+The .gitignore file is ignoring the backend.tf if you fork the repository make sure to comment the backend.tf

 # The Project